FUNDING & DEVELOPMENT

 • from charities with substantial unrestricted reserves

-• from medical/health establishments
+• from medical/health establishments or for medical research or provision

 • from schools/educational establishments